 Ideally, you should follow up with each person within a few days of meeting them or within a week at the most.
 In your follow-up messages, try to set up phone calls or in-person meetings with important business connections.

 The key to following up is to be personable and authentic.
 That means you shouldn’t send template messages to everyone you met through your email marketing software.
-Instead, send personalized messages to each person.
+Instead, send personalized messages directly to each person.

 Also, don’t oversell.
 You’ll get better results in the long run if you if continue trying to build relationships.
 The time to sell will come later.